 Step 1: sand your end tables

 Sand your end table everywhere but the top.
 You don’t need to go all out here.
-Just a light layer will do.
+Just a light sanding will do.

-The purpose of this step is create a textured surface so the spray paint will stick.
+The purpose of this step is to create a textured surface so the spray paint will stick.

 Lay down your cardboard and place the end table on it top down.
 Then spray paint your first layer.
 Make it a light layer.

 After it dries, paint another light layer.
 Make sure you get into all of the nooks and crannies.

 You can also get clear spray paint to use as a sealant if you’re worried about the paint chipping.

 If you’ve never worked with contact paper, it can be a mess because it’s super sticky, so do this in steps.

 - Measure your contact paper to match the dimensions of the end table top.

 - Peel the back off of a small portion of the contact paper so the ends are exposed.